code-a-man/learning-journey/languages/go/001-task-tracker/README.md

 task-tracker delete 1

 # Marking a task as in progress or done
-task-tracker mark-in-progress 1
-task-tracker mark-done 1
+task-tracker mark 1 in-progress task-tracker mark 1 done task-tracker mark 1 todo

 # Listing all tasks
 task-tracker list